 - Low wages relative to housing costs

-- Long work hours, especially in Japan, China, and South Korea
+- Not being able to quiet quit.
+Long work hours, especially in Japan, China, and South Korea

 - Later family formation due to high cost of living relative to wages